lulzzz/datalayer/docs/docs/helm-charts/index.md

 hdfs-k8s   	1       	Mon Nov 20 14:23:52 2017	DEPLOYED	hdfs-k8s-1.0.0          	default
 ```

-Check the sanity of your cluster:
+Check the sanity of your cluster and create a `/tmp` folder:

 ```
 kubectl exec -it hdfs-k8s-hdfs-k8s-hdfs-nn-0 -- hdfs dfsadmin -report